 Neutrinos—fundamental particles most often produced in the fiery hearts of stars—are both famously elusive and tremendously abundant.
 While neutrinos endlessly bombard every inch of the Earth’s surface at nearly the speed of light, they seldom interact with any matter.
 This ability to sail unhindered and unnoticed through almost anything earned neutrinos the nickname “ghost” particles.
 But despite their imperceptibility, neutrinos could be the key to understanding how our universe evolved just after the Big Bang and why the world is made of matter.

-The Long-Baseline Neutrino Experiment will use the expertise of Fermi National Accelerator Laboratory’s existing accelerator complex to supply its neutrinos.
-Fermilab’s Main Injector Ring will smash energetic protons into a fixed target—this collision produces short-lived and exotic particles called pions and kaons.
-These particles then pass through a “decay pipe,” transforming into an intense beam composed of densely packed neutrinos.
+This experiment will build on Fermi National Accelerator Laboratory’s existing accelerator complex to supply its neutrinos.
+Fermilab’s Main Injector Ring will smash energetic protons into a fixed target—these collisions produce short-lived particles called pions and kaons.
+These particles are aimed into a several-hundred-foot-long tunnel, where they decay, transforming into an intense collimated beam of neutrinos.